family gathering during the holiday season

 • Improved energy levels

 If you are ready for a positive change this holiday season, make plans to visit us and explore your fibroid treatment options.
-You can schedule an appointment online for either an office-based or telemedicine consultation with one of our experts.
+You can schedule an appointment online for an office-based or telemedicine consultation with one of our experts.

-Whether you are traveling with fibroids or staying home this year, we are available throughout the holiday season to help you explore your fibroid treatment options and rediscover the joy of the season!
+Whether you are traveling with fibroids or staying home this year, we are available throughout the holiday season to help you explore your fibroid treatment options and rediscover the joy of the season.